MVallee1998/GPU_handle/README.md

 For running it, is suffices to launch the executable ``./build/CPU_exec_8_12`` in the terminal.

 # What to do with the output of the algorithm ?
 The algorithm outputs all weak pseudo manifolds having their facets in a given set and satisfying the g-conjecture.
-These simplicial complexes are pure and encoded as the list of their maximal faces in a binary form. for example the simplicial complex ``[3,5,6]`` represents the simplicial complex whose maximal faces are ``[[1,2],[1,3],[2,3]]``, it is the boundary of a 2-simplex having vertices ``1,2,3``.
+These simplicial complexes are pure and encoded as the list of their facets in a binary form.
+For example the binary array ``[3,5,6]`` represents the simplicial complex whose facets are ``[[1,2],[1,3],[2,3]]``, it is the boundary of a 2-simplex having vertices ``1,2,3``.
+See the aforementioned article for what is left to perform in order to obtain the complete list of seed PL-spheres of Picard number 4 having maximal Buchstaber number.